How it all began ...

 Today, the Soto Zen School has developed into a major religious movement, which includes about 15,000 temples and some eight million adherents throughout Japan.

-The two head temples/monasteries (Daihonzan) of Soto Zen are Eiheji of Fukui Prefecture (below upper), which venerable Koso Dogen Zenji founded and Sojiji of Kanagawa Prefecture (below lower), which venerable Taiso Keizan Zenji founded.
+The two head temples/monasteries (Daihonzan) of Soto Zen are Eiheji of Fukui Prefecture (below upper), founded by the venerable Koso Dogen Zenji, and Sojiji of Kanagawa Prefecture (below lower), founded by venerable Taiso Keizan Zenji.

 Ryos - the body of Zen practice